russell-archer/StoreHelperDemo/README.md

 - See [StoreHelper](https://github.com/russell-archer/StoreHelper) for an overview of the `StoreHelper` package
 - See [Quick Start](https://github.com/russell-archer/StoreHelper/blob/main/Documentation/quickstart.md) - `StoreHelper` quick-start guide
 - See [StoreHelper Guide](https://github.com/russell-archer/StoreHelper/blob/main/Documentation/guide.md) for in-depth discussion and tutorial on using `StoreHelper`, `StoreKit2` with **Xcode 14**, **iOS 16** and **macOS 13**
+- See [StoreHelper Demo with UIKit](https://github.com/russell-archer/StoreHelperDemoUIKit) for an experimental demo project showing how to use `StoreHelper` in a UIKit project

 This document describes how to create an example app that demonstrates how to support in-app purchases with **SwiftUI**, `StoreHelper`, `StoreKit2`, **Xcode 14/13** with **SwiftUI**, **Swift 5.7**, **iOS 16/15** and **macOS 13/12**.